Homelessness

 What about the safety of our neighbourhoods and facilities?

 The City has taken several steps to ensure our neighbourhoods and public places are accessible and safe for all residents.
+Residents who have concerns about community safety should contact Enforcement Services for a non-emergency incident or the Parkland RCMP as required.

 Can police arrest and charge those involved in criminal activity like drug use, theft, or vandalism?

 If you see illegal activity happening, no matter who it is, report it to the RCMP.
-Even when an immediate response, or an arrest, by the RCMP is not possible, reporting instances of criminal activity allows the RCMP to identify themes, times, and locations that will help prioritize both reactive and proactive enforcement activities.
+Even when an immediate response, or an arrest, by the RCMP is not possible, reporting instances of criminal activity allows the RCMP to identify trends, times, and locations that will help prioritize both reactive and proactive enforcement activities.

-It is important to understand that being homeless in and of itself is not illegal.
+It is important to understand that being homeless, in and of itself, is not illegal.
 However, all of us, including those who are homeless, must follow laws for the public safety and welfare of the entire community.
 This includes laws related to illegal drug use, assault, and theft.

 Legislative changes at the federal level have made it extremely challenging to charge and convict those experiencing homelessness when they are found to be active in criminal activity.
 It is extremely important, however, to continue to report any illegal activity to the RCMP.